 Designing for Legacy, Lifestyle and Longevity

 We have recently been working on a substantial multi-generational family home, a replacement dwelling designed to bring together different generations under one roof, while responding carefully to its setting.
-Projects of this nature are always rewarding they are about legacy, longevity and creating a place that will evolve with the family over time.
+Projects of this nature are always rewarding as they are about legacy, longevity and creating a place that will evolve with the family over time.

 While this home represents one end of the scale, our work extends across a wide and varied portfolio.
 We regularly design thoughtful extensions that transform how existing homes are lived in, one-off houses shaped around individual lifestyles, small and larger developer housing schemes, as well as agricultural and small-scale commercial buildings rooted in the rural landscape.